DJO3/grateful_dead_grabber/README.md

 1. Python >= 3.5
 2. Docker version 1.11.2
 3. Docker Compose version 1.7.1
 4. Python dependencies, `pip install -r ~/setlist_visualizer/web/requirements.txt`.
 Necessary to populate sample artist data.
+Should really be used in conjunction with [virtualenvwrapper] (http://killtheyak.com/use-virtualenvwrapper/)
 5. Edit your hosts file (`/etc/hosts` on OS X/CentOS) to include the below entry.
 Necessary for hosts to connect to Docker containers:
   - `127.0.0.1       docker.local setlist.visualizer api.setlist.visualizer`